How to Make Returns Work for You

 Returns can be your biggest nightmare as an online trader.
-And, the statistics aren’t looking too promising with Statista predicting a returns loss of $550 billion by 2020.
-A figure that stands at an enormous 75 percent higher than 2016.
+And, the statistics aren't looking too promising with returns losses continuing to climb each year - a figure that has grown dramatically over the past decade.

 So, why is it so bad?